VladislavP05/TetriC/README.md

 ## How To Compile

-All source code was written with linux in mind but it should be able to compile on Windows aswell.
-The only requirements are that you have installed and set up SDL2 on your PC.
+All source code was written with Linux in mind but it should compile on Windows as well.
+The requirements for the program to compile are `SDL2-dev` `SDL2_image-dev` `SDL2_ttf-dev`.
-Provided with the source code is also a Makefile which you should set to your preferred compiler and change the flags as needed.
+They can be installed from your distro's package manager.

 ### File Structure